jeffubayi/fedha/README.md

 ## Fedha

-Fedha is  an open source web application made with Laravel.Features of this software:
+Fedha is a web application that helps you keep track of your finances

 - Add, Edit, Delete Daily income,expense or any Note.
 - In the Dashboard you can see This month Cost with how many income, expense and balance also.